jecki/logicConverter/Parsing_the_Principia.md

 The only downside of S-expression is that you need to keep track of all the opened parantheses.
 However, modern editors help by highlighting the matching parantheses if you use the Lisp or Scheme mode.
 In the following, I will mostly use S-expressions for the syntax trees.

+There are, of course, may other alternatives to representing tree structural serially in text-form.
+In the web-development world and for Javascript/TypedScript-based projects the (JSON)[https://www.json.org/json-en.html]-based [unist](https://github.com/syntax-tree/unist) might be a good alternative.
+However, they are a bit less (human-)readable than S-expressions, so we will stick to those.

 #### A grammar for arithmetic formulae

 Now that we know where would like to arrive at, we can start to think about developing a parser for arithmetic formulae that reads a formula and produces a syntax tree.
 We will do so by defining a formal grammar for arithmetic formulae.
 The nice thing about formal grammars is that they can be used to automatically generate a parser from the grammar that is able to digest any formula or, more generally, any "text" that adheres to the rules of the grammar.
 The program that generates a parser from a grammar is called a "parser generator".

 Now, in order to specify the formal grammar of a formal language, you need another formal language, namely that of the formal grammars themselves.
 A common standard for formal grammars is the EBNF (Extended Backus-Naur Form)-language.

+There are different variants of EBNF, but usually they only differ with respect to which signs they use for definitions (e.g. `::=` or `=` or `<--`), or other elements and whether lines end with a semicolon ´;` or not, and how "terminal symbols" (i.e. parts of the language that are not composed of other parts like the numbers in our case) are written.
+We will stick to the [EBNF-variant](https://dhparser.readthedocs.io/en/latest/Reference.html#ebnf-reference) that [DHParser](https://gitlab.lrz.de/badw-it/DHParser) uses.

+The basic elements that EBNF consists of are:

+1.